Best on-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best on-ear headphones you can buy in 2021.

 One of the most compact and convenient pairs of noise-cancelling headphones we've ever tested, the AKG N60 NCs deliver a superb performance for the money.
 They're a good-looking pair of on-ears with an excellent fit.
 Battery life is 15 hours with the noise-cancelling and Bluetooth engaged and this ramps up to 30 hours when the noise-cancelling is turned off.

 Bass delivery is powerful yet transparent with crisp, detailed vocals, soaring highs and convincing dynamics.
 You'd be perfectly content to wear these all day and for the money, they're extremely tough to beat.

 Read the full review: AKG N60NC Wireless

-These wireless on-ears are some of the best value headphones under £100.
+These wireless on-ears are some of the best value headphones at this price.
 They combine the bass boost of a street headphone with the kind of smoothness that should appeal to audiophiles.

 They're tuned for impact rather than neutrality, with plenty of low-end thump, but if that's your thing they will do you proud.
 And it's not all bass: the mids are unexpectedly smooth and the treble pleasingly sweet.
 A very appealing all-rounder, and not just because of the price tag.

 Read the full review: Urbanista Seattle Wireless